 Notes: This program is designed for students planning to continue their education at a four-year college or university.
-See University Parallel/Transfer Programs in the front section of the catalog.
-See General Education Requirements in the front section of the catalog.
+See the front general section for information and requirements about University Parallel/Transfer Programs.
+See the front general section for information and requirements about General Education Requirements.
+See the front general information section for transfer policy information.